babelouest/ulfius/API.md

 The priority is in descending order, which means that it starts with 0 (highest priority) and priority decreases when priority number increases.
 There is no more signification to the priority number, which means you can use any incrementation of your choice.

-`Warning`: Having 2 callback functions with the same priority number will result in an undefined result.
+`Warning`: Having 2 callback functions with the same priority number will result in an undefined result for the callback functions execution order.

 To help passing parameters between callback functions of the same request, the value `struct _u_response.shared_data` can bse used.
 But it will not be allocated or freed by the framework, the program using this variable must free by itself.